 - Fat metabolism ( heat and energy)

 Understanding the genetic influences around fat and cholesterol metabolism enables better decisions to be made around diet and exercise for long-term weight management—also, cardiovascular health, stress management, and brain health.

 This is a new gene panel just released that is available as an add-on to the current Health and Wellbeing profile and is also available if you have already done a Health and Wellbeing gene profile in the past.

 Do you think you may have lactose intolerance?
 Do you think you may be susceptible to coeliacs disease?

 4/ Caffeine Sensitivity

 5/ Salt Sensitivity

-All these foods and how your body reacts to these foods can have a profound affect on how you feel
+All these foods and how your body reacts to these foods can profoundly affect how you feel.

 And your health risks.